-190 The trustee may vary this deed either prospectively or retrospectively.
+191 The trustee may vary this deed either prospectively or retrospectively with the written consent of the employer-sponsor.
 The trustee may do so by oral declaration, written resolution or deed.
-If superannuation law requires it, the trustee must promptly give a certified copy of the resolution or a copy of the deed to the Regulator.
+If superannuation law requires it, the trustee must promptly give a certified copy of the minutes of the meeting or a copy of the deed to the Regulator.